Foreign buyers retreat from Ontario market in wake of new tax

 "The measures that we introduced as a part of the Fair Housing Plan are working.
 We are seeing increased housing supply and evidence that more people are finding affordable homes," Finance Minister Charles Sousa said in a statement.

 The largest amount of purchases by foreign buyers were recorded in Toronto at 857 properties.
-York Region, which includes the hotspot communities of Markham and Richmond Hill, was the area with the highest percentage of sales to foreign buyers at 6.9 per cent of home—down from 9.1 per cent between April and May.
+York Region, which includes the hot-spot communities of Markham and Richmond Hill, was the area with the highest percentage of sales to foreign buyers at 6.9 per cent of homes – down from 9.1 per cent between April and May.

 Foreign buyers in the two areas had divergent tastes in properties according to the new data, with nearly 70 per cent of purchases in Toronto recorded as condominiums.
-However, most foreign buyers in Ontario had their eyes on detached homes, with over half of sales recorded in that category.
+However, most foreign buyers in Ontario had their eyes on detached homes, with more than half of sales recorded in that category.
 In York Region, nearly 70 per cent of properties purchased by foreign buyers were detached homes.

 In Toronto, 79 per cent of foreign transactions went to buyers who intended to occupy the homes as their principal residence.
-In York Region the figure increased to 83.5 per cent.
+In York Region, the figure increased to 83.5 per cent.

 The government also released data from outside the Greater Golden Horseshoe for the first time, recording that 2.6 per cent of all transactions across Ontario were made by foreign buyers.
-One hotspot was Ottawa, where 2.1 per cent of homes were purchased by foreign buyers in the spring.
+One hot-spot was Ottawa, where 2.1 per cent of homes were purchased by foreign buyers in the spring.

 Ontario's tax applies to people who aren't citizens or permanent residents of Canada.
 The tax was introduced nearly a year after British Columbia implemented a 15-per-cent levy in the Vancouver region.